DiamondLightSource/blueapi/blueapi-common/inject.md

 Not sure if this could be made to support type checking.
 Even if it could, I'm not sure it's clearer or more concise than the previous options.

+## Unknowns

+* How do positional only args map to schemas?

+# Required functionality

+## Strings be converted to devices

+For the predefined Device types, strings should automatically be converted to devices.

+Not doing this would require every existing plan to be updated and is not feasible.

+## Other types should be injectable if marked

+Eg `server: Injected[str]` should allow config to be passed at runtime without relying on globals

+## Defaults can be specified for devices

+Even when devices are not in scope it should be possible to define a default. eg, "use the devices named 'stage_x'".

+## Composite devices can be specified

+Devices made up of other devices that should be available in the calling namespace should be available to the plan.

+## Components of composite devices should be overridable

+If a composite device abc reqiuires 'x', 'y' and 'z', it should be possible to just specify 'y', eg by `{"abc": {"y": "non-standard"}}`

+## Types should match as much as possible

+A plan defined as `(mov: Movable[T], pos: T)` should try and deserialize pos to the correct `T` if the injected `mov` object has a `T` discoverable at runtime, eg by `get_args`.